vleerapp/Vleer/README.md

 ## 🤝 Contributing

-To get Verve set up on your machine, you'll need to have Rust and Yarn installed.
+To get Vleer set up on your machine, you'll need to have Rust and pnpm installed.
 Then, follow these steps:

 1. Clone the project using `git clone https://github.com/vleerapp/Vleer.git`
 2. Change into the project directory: `cd Vleer`